By Andy Bruce

-LONDON (Reuters) - British house prices rose last month at the fastest annual pace since June 2016 in the latest sign of a post-coronavirus lockdown surge in the housing market, data from mortgage lender Halifax showed on Wednesday.
+LONDON (Reuters) - British house prices rose at the fastest annual rate in more than six years in February, even before finance minister Rishi Sunak announced new measures that have further pumped up the housing market, data showed on Wednesday.

-(Reporting by Andy Bruce; editing by William Schomberg and Paul Sandle)
+(Reporting by Andy Bruce; Editing by William Schomberg and Gareth Jones)